gatsbyjs/gatsby/docs/docs/headless-cms.md

 A traditional, monolithic CMS is responsible for both the backend management of content, and serving that content to end users.
 In contrast, a headless CMS is decoupled from frontend concerns, which frees developers to build rich experiences for end users, using the best technology available.

-Many content management systems (CMS) now support a “headless” or “decoupled” mode, which is perfect for Gatsby sites.
+Many content management systems (CMS) now support a "headless" or "decoupled" mode, which is perfect for Gatsby sites.

 Through use of [source plugins](/plugins/?=source), Gatsby has support for dozens of headless CMS options, allowing your content team the comfort and familiarity of its preferred admin interface, and your development team the improved developer experience and performance gains of using Gatsby, GraphQL, and React to build the frontend.